jam3s0n/C-programs/README.md

 # C-programs
-Exercises from "The C programming language"
+C exercises, some from "The C programming language(second edition)"